greenelab/connectivity-search-manuscript/manuscript.md

 and path information (`/v1/paths`).
 The endpoints return JSON payloads.
 Producing results for these queries relies on internal calls to the PostgreSQL relational database as well as the pre-existing Hetionet v1.0 Neo4j graph database.
-They were designed to power the hetnet connecitivity search webapp, but are also available for general research use.
+They were designed to power the hetnet connectivity search webapp, but are also available for general research use.

 ### Webapp & Frontend